 What social media is used for Space Apps?

-Twitter, Facebook, and YouTube are three of the primary channels we use to connect with the global Space Apps community.
-For updates, please follow us on social media at @SpaceApps.
-We also encourage Space Apps participants to communicate with us and with each other on social media by using the hashtag #SpaceApps!
+Twitter, Facebook, Instagram and YouTube are four of the primary channels we use to connect with the global Space Apps community.
+We encourage Space Apps participants to communicate with us and with each other on social media by using the hashtag #SpaceApps!
 Let us know how your Space Apps journey is going!

 What is the “Virtual Bootcamp”?